sirarsalih/ariot2016/README.md

 <h3>The Solution</h3>

-Tunnel Raiders are Parrot AR Drones, the idea is to control the drones through the internet using a Raspberry Pi 2 and performing REST calls.
+Tunnel Raiders are Parrot AR Drones, the idea is to control the drones through the internet using a Raspberry Pi 2 and performing REST calls, the drones are equipped with various sensors to analyze the tunnels.
 A <a href="http://expressjs.com/" target="_blank">Node.js Express</a> server for the <a href="http://ardrone2.parrot.com/" target="_blank">Parrot AR Drone 2.0</a>.
 The server uses the <a href="https://github.com/felixge/node-ar-drone" target="_blank">node-ar-drone</a> and <a href="https://github.com/eschnou/ardrone-autonomy" target="_blank">ardrone-autonomy</a> libraries to fly the drone with REST calls.

-<h2>Getting Started</h2>
+<h3>Getting Started</h3>

 1. Download and install <a href="http://nodejs.org/download/" target="_blank">Node.js</a>.
 2. Start up cmd or terminal and execute the following command: